NVIDIA/cuda-python/docs/_sources/module/cuda.rst.txt

     .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_INVALID_CONTEXT

         This most frequently indicates that there is no context bound to the current thread.
 This can also be returned if the context passed to an API call is not a valid handle (such as a context that has had :py:obj:`~.cuCtxDestroy()` invoked on it).
 This can also be returned if a user mixes different API versions (i.e. 3010 context with 3020 API calls).
 See :py:obj:`~.cuCtxGetApiVersion()` for more details.
+This can also be returned if the green context passed to an API call was not converted to a :py:obj:`~.CUcontext` using :py:obj:`~.cuCtxFromGreenCtx` API.

     .. autoattribute:: cuda.cuda.CUresult.CUDA_ERROR_CONTEXT_ALREADY_CURRENT